areeahmed/birmbenawa/README.md

 when I used the IconPicker plugin from the package there was an error inside the plugin I asked in Stack Overflow and they told me the solution that was solved 6 months ago.

 I was faced an Error Said ( Box not found.
 Did you forget to call Hive.openBox()? ) and this Error Fixed : because i was closed the box some where in some of the class so i deleted the closs box segment code and it had been fixed.

+after using Hive when we restart our application or when we run our program the program was give an error ( Box not found.
+Did you forget to call Hive.openBox()? ), so i fixed this after i opened box's above run app, to this issus was because of opening box's after running app.